JabRef/user-documentation/_scripts/README.md

 ## Script overview

-The Script has following commands available (each can be shown when called with the help parameter `-h` on any of the positional parameters):
+The script has following commands available (each can be shown when called with the help parameter `-h` on any of the positional parameters):

 - `$ python _scripts/automate.py status [-e|--extended] [-m --markdown]`
   - prints the current status to the console